Cacsjep/goxis/Readme.md

 | `-watch`        | Set to true to monitor the package log after building.                                                |  `false`         |

 ## Examples
-Just digg into examples to see how you can use goxis.
-Currently we had:
-  - axevent 	| Demonstrate how to subscribe to an Virutal Input state change
+  - `axevent`	| Demonstrate how to subscribe to an Virutal Input state change
-  - axoverlay	| Render rects via axolveray api
+  - `axoverlay`	| Render rects via axolveray api
-  - axparameter   | Demonstrate how to get an parameter and listen to changes
+  - `axparameter`  | Demonstrate how to get an parameter and listen to changes
-  - license 	| Show how to obtain the license state
+  - `license` 	| Show how to obtain the license state
-  - vdostream 	| High level wrapper demonstration to get video frames (stream)
+  - `vdostream` 	| High level wrapper demonstration to get video frames (stream)
-  - webserver     | Reverse proxy webserver with fiber
+  - `webserver`     | Reverse proxy webserver with fiber

 # ACAP API Docs